GOSUB-C64/CI-Project-MS3/README.md

 ### user story 4
 + As a returning visitor I'd like to see my recently added information.

-    + **Comment** *"If you click on 'All Recipes' you can see your entry listed with some others alphabetically"*
+    + **Comment** *"You can see your added recipes in your profile page - just click on the **profile menu button** at top right.
+If you click on 'All Recipes' you can see your entry listed with some others alphabetically"*

 ### user story 5
 + As a contributing user, I'd like to have the ability to edit/update my recently added contribution.

-    + **Comment** *"Yes you can, just find your entry on the home page and click any content within the card and you'll be taken to the 'disply_recipe' page where you can see the recipe in its entirety and from here can click the 'edit' button at top right to edit your contribution"*
+    + **Comment** *"Yes you can, just find your entry on the home page and click any content within the card and you'll be taken to the 'disply_recipe' page where you can see the recipe in its entirety and from here can click the **edit** button at top right to edit your contribution.
+You can edit your recipes from your profile page"*

 ### user story 6
 + As a contributing user, I'd like the power to delete my recently added information if I've changed my mind.

-    + **Comment** *" TBA "*
+    + **Comment** *" You can now delete your recipes as and when you want thru your profile page"*

+    Users can ONLY edit/delete their own added content and not that of any other users'.

 ### user story 7
 + As a returning user - I'd like the ability to search through all the available information using certain search criteria; for example... search all records on the world encyclopedia website for information on 'forests' - it should list ALL forests.